 - Highly effective & true HEPA level filtering

-- Available in functionally identical AC4900CA model
+- Available in twin AC4900CA model

 - Prefilter/carbon filter section can be replaced separately from HEPA section